 - Do not go into Quarantine Areas. - Do not transport soil, flowers, weeds, or aquatic plants into the wilderness.
 Check for prickly and sticky types of seeds and remove them to the rubbish or burn in a hot fire. - Empty and clean your packs, tents, boats, fishing equipment, vehicles, and other gear after every trip.
-Water, mud, and soil may contain harmful seeds, spores, or tiny plants and animals. - Clean all dirt out of your tent pegs, boots and tyre treads. - Remove grass seeds from your clothing and wear sock protectors. - Use wash stations where they are provided. - Travel through unaffected areas first and affected areas second. - Never discard or release live bait. - Make sure packhorses and pets are immunised, and their coats are free of seeds, twigs, and harmful pests such as ticks.
+Water, mud, and soil may contain harmful seeds, spores, or tiny plants and animals. - Clean all dirt out of your tent pegs, boots and tyre treads. - Use wash stations where they are provided. - Travel through unaffected areas first and affected areas second. - Never discard or release live bait. - Make sure packhorses and pets are immunised, and their coats are free of seeds, twigs, and harmful pests such as ticks.
 (Non-indigenous animals are banned in National Parks.) - If you carry hay or other feed, make sure it's weed-free.
 Feed pack animals food that is certified weed-free for at least three days before entering the natural and wilderness areas to stop their digestive systems from depositing invasive seeds during your travel. - Follow all Leave No Trace guidelines for waste disposal to avoid introducing disease to water sources. - Help landowners or land management agencies initiate control efforts by alerting them to infested areas.

-MINIMISE THE IMPACT OF FIRES
+MINIMISE THE IMPACT OF FIRE

 Wildfire destroys thousands of square kilometres of bush each year in Australia.
 Uninformed campers and travellers either carelessly or accidentally start many of these fires.
-Starting controlled bushfires is a practice and science of experienced land managers and Indigenous people, and is based on weather conditions, sources of ignition, and fuel loads.
-Fire is an important management tool for landowners for the purposes of reducing the incidences of hot fires, promoting feed, and promoting biodiversity.
+Starting controlled bushfires is a practice and science of experienced land managers and Indigenous people, and is based on weather, sources of ignition, and fuel.
+The intent is to reduce the amount of fuel in the woodland under-storey in order to decrease the chance of uncontrolled hot fires and regenerate growth.

-A large uncontrolled bushfire set unintentionally or accidentally during hot, dry windy periods can spread rapidly and result in the critical loss of natural habitat, property and human life.
+In contrast, a large uncontrolled bushfire set unintentionally or accidentally during hot, dry windy periods can spread rapidly and result in the critical loss of natural habitat, property and human life.

 Along with the destructive nature of fire, the natural appearance of many recreation areas has been compromised by the careless use of campfires and the demand for firewood.
 Campfires are beautiful by night.
 The enormous rings of soot-scarred rocks - overflowing with ashes, partly burned logs, food and rubbish - are unsightly by day.
 Surrounding areas have been stripped of their natural beauty and vital habitats as every scrap of dry wood and sometimes, live wood has been collected and torched.
 Rocks end up permanently blackened and removed from their ecological function as shelters for small creatures.
-"Firewood" is essential cover for many small creatures foraging on the ground- removal of this cover results in the animals being eaten or starving, as they cannot forage safely, resulting in a reduction in biodiversity.